Xinyuan-LilyGO/LilyGO-T-A76XX/README.md

    2. Press and hold the BOOT button , While still pressing the BOOT button (If there is no BOOT button, you need to use wires to connect GND and IO0 together.)
    3. Press RST button
    4. Release the RST button
-   5. Release the BOOT button
+   5. Release the BOOT button (If there is no BOOT button, disconnect IO0 from GND.)
    6. Upload sketch
 - Upgrade modem firmware
    1. [T-A76XX Upgrade docs](./docs/update_fw.md)